-Nutrition education a critical investment in the healthy future of Oregon
+Nutrition education is a critical investment in the healthy future of Oregon

-Delivering nutrition education for limited-income Oregonians is a high priority for OSU Extension.
-Poor diet and lack of physical activity significantly contribute to four of the 10 leading causes of death in the United States—heart disease, cancer, stroke and diabetes — and adversely influence disorders such as obesity, hypertension, and osteoporosis.
-A national study by the USDA concluded that large educational interventions to encourage Americans to improve their diets may prevent tens of thousands of cases of heart disease and save between $4 billion and $12 billion in health care expenditures and lost earnings over 10 years.
+Poor diet and lack of physical activity can contribute to heart disease, cancer, stroke and diabetes — and extra medical expenses.
+But there's hope.
+A USDA study concluded that large educational interventions that encourage Americans to improve their diets may prevent tens of thousands of cases of heart disease and save between $4 billion and $12 billion in health care expenditures and lost earnings over 10 years.

 The OSU Extension Service is addressing this health crisis through its nutrition education program.
 It's conducted in partnership with more than 485 organizations in all 36 counties and on several Indian reservations.
 Programs use face-to-face and online learning as well as print media, displays, newsletters and direct mail.
 Limited-income Oregonians learn to make healthy food choices, handle food safely, manage their food budgets and choose active lifestyles.

 The program makes over 225,000 contacts with Oregonians through public events and materials sent home to parents.
 It instructs over 34,000 youth in school, after-school and summer programming.
 It provides Spanish materials and instruction to nearly a third of its participants.